 Sit back, relax, enjoy the view, and drink from a coconut [or have a beer].
 If you’re looking for what to see in Phuket that will relax your entire spirit, a sunset is a must!

-» Rent a Motorbike and explore Phuket by yourself
+» Rent a motorbike and explore Phuket island by yourself

-We are talking about what to do in Phuket, and I almost forgot the most important one: rent a motorbike and explore Phuket on your own pace and will.
-This is a great way to experience all of the Phuket activities.
+We are talking about what to do in Phuket, and I almost forgot the most important one: rent a motorbike and explore the island at your own pace and will.

 However, be careful when renting a scooter!
 Choose a motorbike that is in good condition, take photos of it, and always ask for a receipt after paying.